ForModLabUHel/forClimate/README_callprebas.md

   	- Can be tested independently in R for example using demo Site and Layers data available
 - [] Implement the two-way link MottiWB &harr; callprebas &harr; prebascoefficients &harr; dGrowthPrebas (Mika, Hannu, Daesung, Jari)
 	- Determine additional parameters needed in *prebascoefficients* to run simulations from Motti
- 		- For example: start calendar year for 5 year simulation period, (x,y) coordinates for geograpich location?
+ 		- For example: calendar year for the beginning of the 5 year simulation period, (x,y) coordinates for geograpich location.
-  	- The *R Extensions* package allows up to five parameters in R function calls from C. That is the constraint for *prebascoefficients*.
+  	- Note the *R Extensions* package allows up to five parameters in R function calls from C.
 - [X] Check Francesco if *dGrowthPrebas* coefficients for *dV* indeed are for volume growth
 - [X] Check Francesco if a particular version of R is needed for Rprebasso.
-- [] Sensitivity tests for *dGrowthPrebas*.
+- [X] Sensitivity tests for *dGrowthPrebas*.

 ## Compilation
 ### Linux